cassidyjames/cassidyjames.github.io/_posts/2023-08-08-endless-loves-gnome-guadec-2023.md

 updated: 2023-08-08
 ---

-In July, Endless sponsored and attended the annual GNOME conference, GUADEC, in Rīga, Latvia.
+In July, Endless sponsored and attended the annual [GNOME](https://gnome.org) conference, [GUADEC](https://guadec.org), in Rīga, Latvia.
 We have a long history of supporting and collaborating within the GNOME open source project, and it was great to support GUADEC again this year as the platinum sponsor of the event.

-Several hundred attendees posing on the steps of a university, flanked by GUADEC banners GUADEC 2023 Attendees
+[GUADEC 2023 Attendees]

 Our support of GUADEC and GNOME is more than just a sponsorship, though; we showed up and participated all week to present and plan for our continued contributions to GNOME.
 The conference is designed around a one-day advisory board meeting, a few days of talks, and a few days of working sessions.

 ### Advisory Board Meeting

 We joined representatives from other organizations using and invested in the success of GNOME in meeting with the GNOME Foundation Board of Directors for an all-day Advisory Board meeting.
 There we discussed improving the accessibility of GNOME, the travel sponsorship process, reproducible builds for apps, how organizations can better upstream their non-code contributions to GNOME, and other topics raised by member organizations.

 ### Talks

 Endless OS Foundation employees presented a total of nine talks across three broad topics:

 #### Design